Skip to main content

 The reveal modal also includes ready-to-paste configuration snippets for Claude Desktop, Claude Code, the MCP Inspector, and curl.
 You can skip ahead to Step 3 and paste the Claude Desktop snippet directly into your config file.

 Why Connected Applications instead of an OAuth grant request?Connected Applications mint long-lived Personal Access Tokens (PATs) tied to a specific named integration.
 You don’t need to keep re-running an OAuth password-grant call every two hours, and you can revoke a token from the same page without affecting your dashboard session.
-Each connection appears in the list with its name, scope, and creation date — making it easy to audit which agent is connected to your account.A connection can be revoked at any time from the same page — the bearer immediately stops working everywhere it’s pasted.
+Each connection appears in the list with its name, scope, and creation date, making it easy to audit which agent is connected to your account.A connection can be revoked at any time from the same page.
+The bearer token stops working immediately everywhere it’s pasted.

 Alternative: OAuth password grant (legacy)